a daily basis, Mark Miner has worked in a social media and/or web-based communications

 Direction - With a strong aesthetic sense, Miner

 has led many video projects on corporate and community service

 Tribune-Review called one of his videos "profoundly

 moving," one he directed for the 35th anniversary

 on Wheels program, in partnership with the Chairman/CEO

-produced a 40th anniversary video for the Pittsburgh Experiment.
+directed a 40th anniversary video for The Pittsburgh Experiment.

 In the Community - Miner's genealogy and social history website, Minerd.com,

 created in 2000, has drawn more than 3 million visitors and twice been named one of the "Top 10 Family Web Sites" in

 the nation by Family Tree magazine.